 When looking for a haunted hotel near Yellowstone National Park, don’t look any farther than Red Lodge, Montana.
-Our drive from Billings, Montana, toward the Beartooth Highway, took us through Red Lodge for a one-night stay at a beautifully-haunted hotel near Yellowstone National Park.
+Our drive from Billings, Montana, toward the Beartooth Highway, took us through Red Lodge for a one-night stay at a beautiful haunted hotel near Yellowstone National Park.

 A friend told us about a historic and haunted hotel named, “The Pollard Hotel,” where Buffalo Bill and Calamity Jane had often visited.
 So, of course, we had to stop and investigate a haunted hotel with my last name.

 Red Lodge, Montana, the Gateway to Yellowstone National Park

 When planning a Yellowstone National Park visit, flying in and out of Billings, Montana can save you money on airfare.
 Billings is one of the larger airports near the park, and Red Lodge is a short one hour and 15 minutes away from Billings.

 Your stay in Red Lodge will provide a small-town atmosphere at the entrance to the Beartooth Highway.
 It is the most scenic highway into Yellowstone National Park and one of the most glorious drives in the entire United States.
 Plan on two and a half hours to drive from Red Lodge to Cooke City, the nearest entrance to Yellowstone, all while memorializing snow-tipped mountains, glaciers, and mountain views with your camera.
 Plan to keep your jacket handy for the windy and cooler conditions on the highway.
 The highway usually closes from September until May, so be sure to look up weather conditions before you go.

 Walking into the Pollard Hotel, we immediately felt a warm ambiance in the beautiful, polished wood surroundings.

 Guests easily relax in comfortable surroundings at the Pollard Hotel.
 An open atrium makes you feel like you’re in a large open living room.